Baillie Gifford Shin Nippon : Issue of Equity | 4-Traders

 Legal Entity Identifier: X5XCIPCJQCSUF8H1FU83

-The Company announces the allotment of 600,000 Ordinary Shares of 2p each fully paid on 27 July 2018 under its block listing facility.
-Following the allotment there are 259,077,485 Ordinary Shares in issue.
-These shares were issued for cash on 27 July 2018 at a price of 204.25p per share.
+The Company announces the allotment of 200,000 Ordinary Shares of 2p each fully paid on 01 August 2018 under its block listing facility.
+Following the allotment there are 259,502,485 Ordinary Shares in issue.
+These shares were issued for cash on 01 August 2018 at a price of 200.6p per share.

 Baillie Gifford & Co Limited